 Future activities on the summit of Mauna Kea would continue the substantial adverse impact on cultural resources.
 No area at or near the summit is assumed to be devoid of archaeological properties, including the slopes surrounding the pu'u, which can be indirectly affected by development on the pu'u.
 Grading and removal of earth for new structures or roads, infrastructural redevelopment, or other observatory projects could adversely affect these resources.
-Further development could interfere with views and access to and from the summit or could hinder other cultural uses of the general area.

 If an archaeological site is discovered during excavation, grading, or other activities before or during construction of future projects, mitigation measures such as those outlined in the Section 106 MOA (Appendix B) would help reduce the cultural impact.
 Mitigation measures, such as the following, would reduce adverse effects.